 Once she reminded me her place is a condo she was on board.

-She agreed but with two conditions: her condo must stay in an uncluttered state and it could not look like her childhood home (ie: our current house).
+She agreed but with two conditions: her condo must stay in an uncluttered state and it could not look like her childhood home (ie: our current home).

-Basically, she did want an industrial farmhouse look in her brand new, downtown Denver condo.
-She lives in the heart of downtown Denver.
+Basically, she did not want an industrial meets farmhouse look in her brand new, downtown Denver space.

 Unfortunately, the tryptophan from the Thanksgiving turkey kicked in and I crashed on my daughter’s sofa while her brothers assembled/rearranged her furniture.

 We were not in her condo a minute before her brothers complained about the lack of food or beverages in her fridge; not a pretzel or a tortilla chip (or salsa) on site.

 Neither of her brothers wanted to walk the 23 feet across the street to Whole Foods.